Crown Proceedings Act 1947: Amendments since royal assent

 Sections 5 to 8 originally covered Admiralty claims but these sections were repealed and replaced by provisions under the Merchant Shipping Act 1995.

 Section 9 originally excluded claims arising from the operations of the Post Office, including telegraphic and telephone services, other than the loss or damage of a registered letter.
 These provisions were repealed and replaced by the Post Office Act 1969.

+Crown Proceedings (Armed Forces) Act 1987

+Section 10 originally excluded claims arising from the operations of the Armed Forces, however this was repealed by the Crown Proceedings (Armed Forces) Act 1987 (c.
+25), except in limited and specific situations.